Thank you for reading our post, please rate this article at the end.

 Of course, the first thing you will want to consider when buying your new pocket knife is its size.
 The whole point of a pocket knife is to fit in your pocket and carry it around wherever you need it, and you won’t want one that is too big.

 Remember that a smaller knife will also have a smaller blade, diminishing its usefulness in various situations.
-When looking for the best pocket knife for your needs, you will have to balance the size of the blade with the overall size (with the handle included) so that it fits comfortably and is also useful.
+When looking for the best pocket knife for your needs, you will need to balance blade size with overall size (including the handle) so it fits comfortably and remains useful.

 This video has been included to clarify the topic.
 Credit goes to Vince D’Souza